MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 | shouldShowSummaryToast | BoolWithMetadata | Sets whether the summary toast should be shown and the associated reason. |

 ### Type: Windows.Data.DoNotDisturb.QuietMoment structure

+This setting is multi-instance.
+The following is an example command line for retrieving this type:

+`readCloudDataSettings.exe enum -type:windows.data.donotdisturb.quietmoment`

+For more information on retrieving multi-instance settings, see [Cloud Data Store Settings Reader Tool](readclouddatasettings-exe.md).

 #### QuietMoment Properties